-You can make your tire look fun and attractive by painting it in bold colors.
+You can make your tire look fun and attractive by painting it in bold colours.
 If you want it subdued and classic-looking, go for lighter hues.
 Either way, your kids will love it – and so will you.
+There are a few things to keep in mind when painting your tire, though: first, make sure the surface is clean and dry before you start.

 - Old bicycle tube